 - Examine witness reliability

-- Search for any inconsistencies in the accuser’s account
+- Look for inconsistencies in the accuser’s story

-- Provide a resolute defense if necessary, challenging the jury to determine whether the prosecution has substantiated your charges beyond a reasonable doubt
+- Defend you at trial if we have to, and challenge the jury on whether or not the prosecution has proven your charges beyond a reasonable doubt

 The Importance of Legal Representation in a Sexual Misconduct Case in Bollinger County, MO

-- Negotiating Expertise: In some situations, your Bollinger County, MO Combs Waterkotte lawyer possesses the adeptness to engage in negotiations aimed at securing a plea arrangement that mitigates the charges or penalties you are confronted with, and in some instances, even leading to complete dismissal of the case.
+- Negotiation Skills: In some situations, your Bollinger County, MO Combs Waterkotte lawyer possesses the adeptness to engage in negotiations aimed at securing a plea arrangement that mitigates the charges or penalties you are confronted with, and in some instances, even leading to complete dismissal of the case.
 We always leave the ultimate decision up to you, but all of our legal advice is based on what we genuinely believe to be in your best interest.

-Contact a Bollinger County, MO Sexual Misconduct Lawyer Right Away | Combs Waterkotte
+Contact a Bollinger County, MO Sexual Misconduct Lawyer Today | Combs Waterkotte

-Call a Combs Waterkotte sexual misconduct defense attorney in Bollinger County, MO now at (314) 900-HELP or reach out to us online for a free consultation.
+Give Combs Waterkotte’s Bollinger County, MO sexual misconduct defense lawyer a call today at (314) 900-HELP or reach out to us online for a free consultation.